twalt007/lfz-dev/README.md

 ## Motivation

-This repository contains installation and setup procedures for a setting up a development environment on MacOS or Windows.
-Its purpose is to provide a consistent set of tools to students irrespective of the platform their laptop is running.
+This repository contains installation procedures for setting up a development environment on MacOS or Windows.
+Its purpose is to provide a consistent set of tools to students, irrespective of the platform their laptop is running.

 ## What's Inside